How To Wrap Your Car

 - Clay bar the vehicle.
 Use The Drive’s guide for how to clay bar a car.

 - As a final measure, clean the vehicle with an isopropyl alcohol mixture in a spray bottle.
+Basically, you want your car to be free from any dirt, dust, debris, cat hair, and so on that may screw up the placement of your car wrap.

 - Once everything is dry, it’s best to apply the vinyl as soon as possible to avoid future contamination.

-Applying the Wrap
+Apply the Wrap

-Grab a buddy and let’s get to it!
+Grab a buddy, and let’s get to it.

 - Remove any interfering parts such as door handles, logos, grilles, grommets, plastic inlets or scoops, trim, or other pieces that will get in the way.